nodejs/node/doc/api/http.md

 * {Number}

 By default set to 256.
-For Agents supporting HTTP KeepAlive, this sets the maximum number of sockets that will be left open in the free state.
+For agents supporting HTTP Keep-Alive, this sets the maximum number of sockets that will be left open in the free state.